tylerwillis/super-tortoise/content/pages/index.md

     content: >
       I'm most well-known for co-founding [Unsupervised](www.unsupervised.com),
       which helps companies discover opportunities in their data (over $60M found so far).
-We have raised over $50M from top investors and have worked with 30% of Fortune 10 companies.
+We have raised over $50M from top VCs and have worked with 30% of Fortune 10 companies.

       I think of myself as someone who believes very strongly in the ability to